JulioGmz89/juliogmz89.github.io/content/projects/mayhem-superstars/index.md

 ## My Contributions

-My primary focus was defining the technical architecture, establishing development standards, and engineering the multiplayer networking logic to ensure low-latency gameplay.
+My primary focus was work allong side a team and define the technical architecture, following development standards, and engineering the multiplayer networking logic to ensure low-latency gameplay.

 ---